ghrgriner/flawful/README.md

   - Add commented-out code showing how to add metadata to header of output file.
 (For brevity, it was not added to the excerpt above.)
   - Replace `quoting=3` with `quoting=csv.QUOTE_NONE` throughout.

-* `examples/de1_flagged.py`:
-  - Add example code for handling flagged headwords / tokens in the primary German answer field (`de1` in the example).

 # Other Resources